-Residential services subcontracts or amendments shall be based on the Lakeland Care acuity-based rate setting model unless otherwise specified.
+Residential services subcontracts or amendments shall be based on the Lakeland Care tierbased rate setting model unless otherwise specified.
 Residential rates will be set for a period of not less than one year.
+Residential services provider agreements or amendments shall specify a contract rate, include a fee schedule or reference an acuity-based rate setting model.

-Rates may be adjusted if:
+Rates may be adjusted:

 - 1. Anytime, through mutual agreement of the MCO and provider. - 2.
-When members or residents move in or out of the RCAC, the rate will be effective the date of the move. - 3.
-When a member's change in condition warrants a change in the acuity-based rate setting model. - 4.
+When members move in or out of the RCAC, the rate will be effective the date of the move. - 3.
+When a member's change in condition warrants a change in the tier-based rate setting model. - 4.
+An adjustment in payment rate due to a member's tier change, whether resulting in a state directed rate increase or rate decrease, shall not be considered a rate change for the purposes of this twelve (12) month period. - 5.
 When a rate has been in effect for at least twelve (12) months, and a change is proposed for an individual member or facility: - a.
 The MCO must provide a sixty-day written notice to the provider prior to implementation of the new rate. - b.
 The rate change may apply to the entire contract or to specific rates within the contract, but only on a prospective basis. - c.
 Rates which are reduced using sub.
-3. are protected from additional decreases during the subsequent twelve (12) month period.
+4. are protected from additional decreases during the subsequent twelve (12) month period. - d.
+A state directed increase shall not be considered a rate change for the purposes of this twelve (12) month period.